itsmoops/react-redux-firebase/README.md

 # react-redux-webpack
 ## Work in Progress
-Intended to be a simple, stripped-down react-redux boilerplate with as few dependencies as possible
+Intended to be a simple, stripped-down react-redux boilerplate with as few dependencies as possible.

-Semantic UI included
+* Semantic UI included.

 ### Usage
 ````